 It will also be helpful to work with students either as a coach, tutor, or camp counselor to practice talking to and explaining things to children.
 To get experience in the field, you should work as a volunteer or a staff member in the library.
 This will give you a better understanding of the inner workings of a library.

-In order to be certified in library science you must pursue a Master's Degree.
+To be certified in library science you must pursue a Master's Degree.
 Otherwise you will only be qualified to work as a school librarian or a librarian technician.
 A library technician is essential to help keep the library running smoothly, but do not get paid as much as librarians.
 Careers as librarians and library technician are growing slowly, and competition may be high.
 Those willing to move may have better chances of finding work in their field.
 However, the skills learned in this major can also be used in a variety of other professions, like education.

 Here is a small sample of the careers that a degree in Library & Information Science might open up.